When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Data Limit

-Hotspot Shield is a free VPN client suitable for those looking to get a US IP address.
-Its biggest limitation is that you get only 500MB per day, which means you can use this free VPN with no payment for a limited time.
-On the plus side, Hotspot Shield offers incredibly designed applications for Windows, macOS, Linux, Android, iOS, and plenty more devices.
+Hotspot Shield is a great option for those looking to get a US IP address.
+Its biggest limitation is that you get only 500MB per day, which means you can use this VPN with no payment for a limited time.
+On the plus side, this US/Switzerland-based VPN offers incredibly designed applications for Windows, macOS, Linux, Android, iOS, and plenty more devices.

 Unlike most other VPN providers, this uses its own (proprietary) protocol.
 It's called Hydra, and it's known for its performance and security.
 Like other private options, this one uses AES-256 encryption.
 Hotspot Shield also features a no-logs policy.
 So, you'll end up with a secure tunnel, but keep in mind you'll get a single location only - in the US.

 While the premium version of Hotspot Shield is great for unblocking sites and streaming, the free version is not designed for bypassing geo-blocks.
 For example, accessing Hulu or Netflix will prompt Hotspot Shield to show you a paywall.
-That said, this is a good free VPN to use for privacy, as it comes with all the necessary data leak protections, and there's a kill switch as well.
+That said, this is a good option to use for privacy, as it comes with all the necessary data leak protections, and there's a kill switch as well.
+What is lacks is ad blocking.

 The free version of Hotspot Shield supports a single connection only.
 To gain access to everything it offers, you'll need to pay $2.99/month for its 3-year plan.
 Another plus is that Hotspot Shield comes with a 45-day money-back policy.
 In terms of support, live chat is available for premium users.
 As a free user, you can submit a support ticket.